 7. We Are Family – Sister Sledge

-Nothing screams family love and the strong bond that exists between sisters more than this song by American vocal group ‘Sister Sledge’.
+Nothing screams family and the strong bond that exists between sisters more than this song by American vocal group ‘Sister Sledge’.

 8. Through the Years – Kenny Rogers

-This can be viewed more as a romantic love song, but none the less, it talks about the strong and beautiful bond that exists between a husband and wife and how this bond grows stronger through the years.
+This can be viewed more as a love song, but none the less, it talks about the strong and beautiful bond that exists between a husband and wife and how this bond grows stronger through the years.

 9. I’ll Always Love My Mama – The Intruders